Last Updated on January 22, 2021

 - 2 tbsp almond or cashew butter

-- Fry the garlic in a large pan in some water until transluscent for about 2 minutes..
+- Sweat minced garlic in a large pan in some water or oil until transluscent for about 2 minutes..

-- Then add the drained artichokes with the spices (black pepper, red chili flakes, nutritional yeast).
+- Add the drained artichokes with the spices (black pepper, red chili flakes, nutritional yeast).